Migrating from Community to Enterprise Edition

 </dependency>

 5. We need to tell it where to find these new dependencies.
-Therefore, we’ll add the location of the repository at the end of the dependencies in the pom.xml file as follows:
+Therefore, we’ll add the locations of the repositories at the end of the dependencies in the pom.xml file as follows:

 <repositories>